elbeicktalat/flash/src/scss/components/buttons/README.md

 ### Theming with Sass variables

-You have to way to theming a button you can passing the data to the button mixin by including it or you can use the **theming** **smartColor**.
+You have two way to theming a button you can passing property to the button mixin by including it or you can use **theming** or **smartColor**.

+In the following line you can understand the difference between those two.

 ```scss
 //Theming takes two parameters and set his value without any editing.